kamrynohly/LOADingProject/README.md

 flask run
 ```

 You should see a link created within your terminal, which gives you access to our project site.
+The site includes both our baseline AI tool, as well as our experimental tool.
+The experimental tool leverages two key design differences in its prompt-engineering, focusing on transferability of knowledge and building resiliency.